knative/serving/docs/spec/spec.md

   #   along with a cluster-specific prefix (here, mydomain.com).
   domain: my-service.default.mydomain.com

+  # serviceName: The name for the core Kubernetes Service that fronts this
+  #   route.
+Typically, the name will be the same as the name of the route.
+  serviceName: my-service

   traffic:
   # current rollout status list. configurationName references
   #   are dereferenced to latest revision